Cornell University

 Vanderbilt University

 Considering Vanderbilt’s reputation, we’d thought it would cost more.
-That being said, the annual price is only $41,576.
-Average student loans total $32,204, which isn’t bad considering the average starting salary is $44,000.
-The graduation rate is 92.9%, but the acceptance rate is pretty low, at 10.7%.
-Vanderbilt University’s best-ranked major is general psychology.
+That being said, the annual price is only $20,917.
+Average student loans total $23,887, which isn’t bad considering the median salary is $73,909 six years after graduation.

 University of North Carolina – Chapel Hill

 University of North Carolina at Chapel Hill has the best price of any college on the list.
-It costs $17,164 annually, and the average student loans total $25,808.
-On top of that, the starting salary isn’t too terrible at $39,000.
-The graduation rate is 90.3%, while the acceptance rate is 26.9%.
-Chapel Hill’s best-ranked major is chemistry.
+It costs $12,414 annually, and the average student loans total $20,479.

 California Institute of Technology

-California Institute of Technology has a higher annual cost ($47,398) compared to other California universities on this list, but you get what you pay for.
-The graduation rate is 91.5%, and the average starting salary is whopping $60,000.
-The average student loan total is also pretty low at $23,952.
-The only downside is the acceptance rate, which is 8.1%.
-The best-ranked major at this university is chemistry.
+California Institute of Technology has a higher annual cost ($16,550) compared to other California universities on this list, but you get what you pay for.
+The graduation rate is 79%, and the median salary is a whopping $132,140 six years after graduation.

 Stanford University